 - Drive less: The less time you spend on the road, the fewer chances you have to get into an accident, which can result in a lower premium.
 Check with your insurer to see if they offer a low mileage discount.

 - Raise your deductible: If you can afford to raise your deductible, you should see a drop in your premium.
 Doubling your deductible can result in a lower cost, but always choose a deductible you can easily afford if you have to make a claim.

-- Loyal customer: While shopping your coverage regularly is a great way to lower your premium, if you have been with the same insurer for years, they should offer you a loyal customer discount.
+- Be a loyal customer: While shopping for coverage regularly is a great way to lower your premium, if you have been with the same insurer for years, they should offer you a loyal customer discount.
 Check with your insurer to see if they offer this discount.

 What is full coverage auto insurance with no down payment?

-How does full coverage car insurance differ from minimum car insurance?
+How does full coverage car insurance differ from state minimum liability-only car insurance?